The self-dual Lorentz violating model: quantization, scattering and dual equivalence: The Lorentz-breaking self-dual model

 \section{The Lorentz-breaking self-dual model}

 In this section, we consider the self-dual field model coupled to bosons with Lorentz symmetry breaking, given by the following Lagrangian:

 being

 where $J_{\mu}=i(\varphi^{\ast}\partial_{\mu}\varphi-\partial_{\mu}\varphi^{\ast}\varphi)$ is the current, $ m $ is a parameter with dimensions of mass, $ \varphi $ is the charged scalar field, $M$ is the boson mass, $ f_{\mu} $ is the self-dual field and $ \phi $ is the real scalar field interacting with the self-dual field $f_{\mu}$.
 Here, $2m\phi v^{\mu}f^{\mu}$ is the term carrying the Lorentz symmetry breaking with the constant 3-vector introducing a preferred frame of reference in spacetime.
-The model consisting of $\mathcal{L}_{sd}$ and $\mathcal{L}_{\phi f}$ was considered in~\cite{Furtado:2008gs} to examine the self-dual/Maxwell-Chern-Simons duality with Lorentz symmetry-breaking.
-In the Maxwell-Chern-Simons model with Lorentz symmetry breaking, the mixed term, $\phi\epsilon^{\mu\nu\rho}F_{\nu\rho}$, was obtained through the dimensional reduction of the Jackiw term~\cite{Belich:2002vd,Belich:2004pi,Belich:2003xa}.
-For other applications of this term, see also~\cite{Gaete:2005ba,Gaete:2006ss,Anacleto:2015nra}.
+The model consisting of $\mathcal{L}_{sd}$ and $\mathcal{L}_{\phi f}$ was considered in~\cite{Furtado:2008gs} to examine the self-dual/Maxwell-Chern-Simons duality with Lorentz symmetry-breaking. {However, we emphasize that a study of the self-dual model with Lorentz symmetry breaking coupled with bosonic matter has not been performed.
+Hence, we will consider the contribution of the boson field to the Lagrangian density ($\mathcal{L}_{\varphi}$ and $\mathcal{L}_{int}$) to explore quantization, scattering and dual equivalence.} In the Maxwell-Chern-Simons model with Lorentz symmetry breaking, the mixed term, $\phi\epsilon^{\mu\nu\rho}F_{\nu\rho}$, was obtained through the dimensional reduction of the {Carroll-Field-Jackiw (CFJ) term}~\cite{Belich:2002vd,Belich:2004pi,Belich:2003xa}.
+For other applications of this term, see also~\cite{Gaete:2005ba,Gaete:2006ss,Anacleto:2015nra}. {In addition, Casana and collaborators successfully employed the Gupta-Bleuler quantization technique with Lorentz gauge corrected with the contribution of Lorentz symmetry violation in modified Maxwell electrodynamics~\cite{Casana:2014cqa,Casana:2016sfy}.}

 Now we start the development of the canonical quantization approach of the self-dual model coupled to bosons and with Lorentz symmetry breaking.
 Then, by computing the canonically conjugate moments of the model, we find